-As of December 31, 2022, we had cash, cash equivalents and marketable securities of \$276.6 million.
-We also have access to \$40.0 million of borrowing capacity across two potential tranches pursuant to a loan and security agreement, or Loan Agreement, with Oxford Finance LLC, or Oxford Finance.
-We believe that our cash, cash equivalents and marketable securities as of December 31, 2022, and our available borrowing capacity will fund our current operating plans through at least the next 12 months from the date the financial statements were issued.
-However, our operating plan may change as a result of many factors currently unknown to us, including as a result of the macroeconomic uncertainties and impacts, including as a result of future bank failures or geopolitical tensions such as the Russia-Ukraine war, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches.
+As of December 31, 2023, we had cash, cash equivalents and marketable securities of \$201.4 million.
+We believe that our existing cash, cash equivalents and marketable securities as of December 31, 2023 will fund our current operating plans through at least the next 12 months from the date the financial statements were issued.
+However, our operating plan may change as a result of many factors currently unknown to us, including as a result of the macroeconomic uncertainties and geopolitical tensions, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches.
 If the adverse global economic conditions, including higher inflation rates and changes in interest rates, persist or worsen, we could experience an inability to access additional capital or engage in strategic transactions on terms reasonable to us, or at all.

+We do not currently have any commitments for future funding other than reimbursement, milestone and royalty payments we may receive under our Everest License Agreement, and we may not receive any further funds under that agreement.
 In any event, we will require substantial additional capital to develop a delivery system for zetomipzomib, conduct additional clinical trials, seek regulatory approval and commence commercialization of zetomipzomib, KZR-261 or any future product candidates.
 Even if we believe we have sufficient capital for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.
 Any additional capital raising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize zetomipzomib, KZR-261 and any future product candidates.